Throughout his professional life, Berry participated in competitive sports and other activities.

-Berry moved to Montana in 2008 and began a new life.
-He has a 400 meter “summer” track in his backyard.
+Berry moved to Montana in 2008 and began a new life in a nice home on ten acres, 2 miles north of Flathead Lake.
+He mowed a 400 meter “summer” track in his backyard.

 Ed says the Concept 2 rower is the best exercise machine in a gym.
 It uses all your major muscles.
 It lets you max out in speed, strength and endurance.
 It’s safe and fun.
 If you haven’t rowed a Concept 2 rower, you should try it, he says.